michaelbull/kotlin-result/README.md

 Results can be chained to produce a "happy path" of execution.
 For example, the happy path for a user entering commands into an administrative console would consist of: the command being tokenized, the command being registered, the user having sufficient privileges, and the command executing the associated action.
+The example below uses the `checkPrivileges` function we defined earlier.

 ```kotlin
 tokenize(command.toLowerCase())